 Capacity building project (CapEFA) on teachers in Senegal

-UNESCO Dakar is coordinating a capacity-building project (CapEFA) on the establishment of a national teachers’ training system for basic education, including literacy and non formal education (AENF in French) in Senegal.The project was launched in October 2012 and is scheduled to run until the end of the year 2013.
+UNESCO Dakar is coordinating a capacity-building project (CapEFA) on the establishment of a national teachers’ training system for basic education, including literacy and non formal education (AENF in French) in Senegal.The project was launched in October 2012 and is scheduled to run until the end of 2014.

-The project aims to support the Minister of Education to institute a teachers’ training policy in basic education, including AENF, both in the Regional Training Centre for Education Personnel (CRFPE) and in contracting universities.This involves two specific goals:
+The project aims to support the Minister of Education to implement a teachers’ training policy in basic education, both in the Regional Training Centre for Education Personnel and in universities.This involves two specific goals:

-- Reforming the training plan for pre-scholar and elementary teachers in order to introduce the needed skills for literacy and bilingual education; so the system may benefit from versatile teachers , and
+- Reforming the training plan for pre-school and elementary teachers in order to introduce the needed skills for literacy and bilingual education; so the system may benefit from versatile teachers , and

 - Establishing a regulatory and legal framework, including a system of Accreditation of Prior and Experiential Learning for the current AENF facilitators.